DANIEL P. PEREZ

 Daniel Paul Perez is one of the leading advocates and experts on living with facioscapulohumeral muscular dystrophy (FSHD), FSHD molecular and genetics research and clinical aspects of FSHD.

-Through the Society and his hands-on roll up your sleeves approach, Daniel has helped facilitate nearly twenty million dollars in seed grant funding for several hundred projects worldwide that have led to key breakthroughs and that continue to yield dividends and strong progress in understanding aspects of FSHD.
+Through the Society and his hands-on, roll-up-your-sleeves approach, Daniel has helped facilitate nearly $20 million in seed grant funding for several hundred projects worldwide that have led to key breakthroughs and that continue to yield dividends and strong progress in understanding aspects of FSHD.

-Daniel serves as a Special Government Employee and Member of the eighteen member Federal Advisory Committee authorized by the "MD-CARE Act" called the Muscular Dystrophy Coordinating Committee (MDCC).
-These efforts have increased research funding for all muscular dystrophies by more than one billion dollars of which FSHD has received several hundred million dollars of increased funding.
+Daniel serves as a Special Government Employee and Member of the 18-member Federal Advisory Committee authorized by the "MD-CARE Act" called the Muscular Dystrophy Coordinating Committee.
+These efforts have increased research funding for all muscular dystrophies by more than $1 billion of which FSHD has received several hundred million dollars of increased funding.

 A graduate of Harvard College, Daniel started his career in neurobiology and muscle research as an undergraduate.
 He has an extensive background in software and database design, working on corporate MIS and financial systems, marketing research software and data acquisition.
 He was chief architect and designer of Oracle's multi-dimensional database application.